MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/log-analytics/billing/understand-log-analytics-workspace-bill.md

 1. Hover over the '**+**' symbol and select it to open a new tab within the Cost analysis pane, and then select **Service**.

-2.Update the month selected to match the specific month being examined for this billing cycle.
+2. Update the month selected to match the specific month being examined for this billing cycle.
 3. Ensure the total matches your invoice details.
 4. Expand each service to view the charge type per **Service**.